hakuhodo-technologies/scope-rl/docs/documentation/examples/ops.rst

 Obtaining oracle selection results
 ----------
 By default, the following function returns the ranking of evaluation policies with their (ground-truth) policy value as follows.
-Note that, this function is only applicable when the on-policy policy value of evaluation policies are recorded in input_dict.
+Note that, this function is only applicable when the on-policy policy value of evaluation policies are recorded in ``input_dict``.

 .. code-block:: python